 Understanding Window Energy Ratings: What Homeowners Need to Know

 Choosing the right windows is about more than just aesthetics.
-For homeowners looking to enhance energy efficiency, comfort, and value, understanding window energy ratings is essential.
-These ratings help you compare performance metrics like insulation, solar gain, air leakage, and light transmission — all of which directly affect your energy bills and indoor comfort.
+For homeowners looking to improve energy efficiency, comfort, and property value, understanding window energy ratings is essential.
+These ratings help you compare important performance factors such as insulation, solar heat gain, air leakage, and visible light transmission — all of which directly affect your energy bills and indoor comfort.

-In this guide, we’ll break down the most important energy performance ratings in simple terms, explain how to read window labels, and help you select windows that suit your climate and home design goals.
+In this guide, we’ll explain the most important window energy ratings in simple terms, show you how to read window labels, and help you choose windows that match your climate, home design, and long-term efficiency goals.

 What Are Window Energy Ratings?

-Window energy ratings are the key to comparing products and ensuring you're getting windows that meet your performance needs — whether you’re looking for maximum insulation, passive solar heating, or better soundproofing.
+Window energy ratings are the key to choosing products that meet your home’s needs — whether your goal is better insulation, lower energy bills, improved comfort, or reduced drafts.

 Key Energy Performance Metrics Explained

 The U-Factor measures how well a window prevents heat from escaping your home.
-It applies primarily to heating performance during colder months.
+It is especially important in colder climates and during the winter months.

-• A window with a U-Factor of 0.25 will perform better in cold climates than one rated 0.45.
+A window with a U-Factor of 0.25 will generally perform better in cold climates than a window rated 0.45.

-The Solar Heat Gain Coefficient tells you how much solar radiation enters your home through the window.
-It affects cooling performance and comfort during summer months.
+The Solar Heat Gain Coefficient measures how much solar radiation enters your home through the glass.
+This rating affects indoor temperature, cooling costs, and comfort during sunny or warm months.

-💡 Pro Tip: The SHGC rating is especially important for south- and west-facing windows, which receive the most sun exposure.
+Pro Tip: SHGC is especially important for south-facing and west-facing windows because they receive the most direct sunlight.

 Visible Transmittance measures how much natural light passes through a window.

-• Low-E coatings and multiple glass layers can reduce VT slightly, even in high-performance windows.
+Low-E coatings and multiple glass layers may slightly reduce visible light, even in high-performance windows.

-Choose higher VT if you want naturally lit interiors; choose lower VT if you’re combating glare or overheating.
+Choose a higher VT if you want bright, naturally lit rooms.
+Choose a lower VT if your main concern is glare, privacy, or excess heat.

-Air Leakage indicates how much air passes through a window’s joints and frames.
+Air Leakage measures how much air passes through a window’s joints, sash, and frame.

-• Measured in cubic feet of air per minute per square foot (cfm/ft²).
+It is measured in cubic feet of air per minute per square foot.

-• Windows with poor sealing or outdated weatherstripping often have high air leakage, leading to drafts and energy loss.
+Windows with poor sealing, damaged weatherstripping, or worn frames often have higher air leakage, which can lead to drafts, heat loss, and higher energy bills.

-If you suspect air leaks in your home, Artan Window Solutions offers professional sealing and window repair services to restore energy performance without full replacement.
-Learn more about our repair solutions here.
+If you suspect air leaks in your home, Artan Window Solutions offers professional sealing and window repair services to restore energy performance without full window replacement.

 Reading Window Labels: ENERGY STAR® and NFRC Explained

-When shopping for new windows, you’ll often see ENERGY STAR® and NFRC labels displayed on products.
-Here’s how to understand what they mean:
+When shopping for new windows, you will often see ENERGY STAR® and NFRC labels displayed on products.
+These labels help homeowners compare performance and choose windows suitable for their region.

 ENERGY STAR® Label